BLCM/BLCMods/Borderlands 2 mods/Ethel/readme.md

 	1,2,4, and 5 are weapon vendors
 	4 is default ammo vendor, or optionally another weapon vendor

-WTF 2 SupplyDrop

-	Changes the WTF shield into a shield which drops gear (weapons,shields,and grenades) that is on level with smaller and smaller percentages the rarer the gear is

 Unique Vendor

 	changes Bagman's Loot pool to include all non-farmable unique weapons in vanilla drop tables